khello91/my_really_cool_project/Audit.md

 ```
 if (now < _rewardEnd && _currentMined >= _maxMiningReward){
 	if (someOtherCondition) doSomethingElse();
 	revert();
 }
 ```
 it will do what's expected.
-*Don't think this is a little suggestion, there have been famous bugs where a programmer forgot to put `{}` and added additional statements and the logic turned upside down 😉*
+*Don't underestimate this suggestion, there have been famous bugs where a programmer forgot to put `{}` and added additional statements and the logic turned upside down 😉*

 ## 8. Summary of the audit